mahimrahman/SOEN-6841-Software-Project-Management/README.md

 ## Description

-A brief description of your project goes here.
-Explain what problem it solves and what makes it unique.
+A brief description of the project is here.

 ## Table of Contents